GabrielOnDelphi/Delphi-LightSaber/README.md

 **Description**

-This repository contains a group of general-purpose libraries, that make your life easier.
+This repository contains a group of general-purpose Delphi libraries, that make your life easier.
 The library also wants to be a lightweight replacement for the mammoth Delphi Jedi library.
 Simple, crystal clear, non-obfuscated, fully commented and curated code.
 No external dependencies.

 More than 15 years of development have been put in this library.
 Click the 'Watch' button if you want to get notified about updates.

 _________________